-Foremost amongst the groups to which the Board delegates responsibility is the Executive Group, which comprises five members elected by the Board (though not necessarily members of that Board).
+Foremost amongst the groups to which the Board delegates responsibility is the Executive Group, which comprises five members elected by the Board.
 The Executive Group advises the Project Leadership team.

 The Project Delivery Group comprises the Project Managers and the Work Package Leaders.
 The Group has an information-sharing function and helps the Project Managers to fulfil their reporting responsibilities to the Executive Group and the Board.